decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 + These long form videos can be edited into smaller snippets for additional social media use and reach.

 ### Newsletter
 The project determined [phplist](https://www.phplist.org/) to be the best open-source program, so a template was skinned by design and multiple test emails were sent.
-The project will only send communications to those who have opted into receiving them, and the sign-up link will be included in the updated website.
+The newsletter did not commence because of delays with updating the website.
 As such, outgoing newsletters will commence in 2020, pending approval of the stakeholders of the next proposal.

 What we learned:
 + The newsletter would have commenced far more quickly had GitHub been used to create an issue.